Just charging batteries may seem quite simple, but there are interesting facts that you might want to know about beforehand.

 In order to determine how long it’ll take for you to charge your battery, you need to know your battery’s reserve capacity and your charger's output charge current.
 A 100aH battery that is being charged by a 10A charger will be fully charged in 10 hours.

-The answer may be simple and at the same time, not that simple.
 The simplest method, however, would require you to use a voltmeter to measure the positive and negative terminals.
 You need to leave the battery alone for at least a couple of hours after charging.
 For a 12-volt battery, the voltage measurement between those two terminals should be between 11 and 13 volts – the closer the measurement to 13, the closer the battery to being charged.

 Comments will be approved before showing up.